 WHERE I SHOP

 NADIA HARTZER AUSTIN

 Nadisheart is a space I created to share my inspiration & ideas.
 Everything from fashion to lifestyle & my travels.
-Not only am I a shoe junky but I also have a thing for sunglasses.
-My favourite color is sauvignon blanc & my favourite time of the year is today! x
+I am a shoe & a luxury accessory kind of girl. x